RealDeop/NPST/README.md

     /rds
    Main Use generate a random string using /rds
    For more info check the commands.html page

- Result Output:
+    /var
+   it calls The variable assigend using #var or modifes its values Result Output:
         Finally, it saves the modified script to "result.txt".

 needed lib:
+        if you wish to use the gui version download:

         pip install tkinter